-Our eclectic programme includes monthly art exhibitions, regular yoga classes, art clubs, women’s craft groups, children’s activities, school holiday programmes, holistic therapies and networking events.
+Our eclectic programme includes regular art exhibitions, yoga and wellness classes, women’s craft groups, children’s creative workshops and art and craft fairs.

 West Acre Gallery welcomes both established and emerging artists working in all mediums to exhibit regardless of their training, gender, ethnicity and socio-economic status in this all-inclusive, non- discriminatory community venue.

 We are dedicated to promoting public awareness, understanding and the appreciation of visual art and making it accessible to the wider community.

 Local artists, as well as those outside of the region, are invited to exhibit.
-We are particularly interested in discovering young emerging artists and showcasing contemporary and street art.

-During exhibitions, artists’ work will be available to purchase both at the gallery and the onsite gift shop.
+Artworks are available to purchase at the gallery and onsite gift shop.

-Visit our new creative space, and leave inspired and invigorated, whether you’ve seen an art exhibition or taken part in a yoga class.
+Visit our creative space and leave inspired and invigorated, whether you’ve seen an art exhibition or taken part in a yoga class.

-Our mission is to ensure that rural artists find confidence working outside of the urban elite, art buyers discover new talent at every level of their careers, tutors find an inspiring setting to teach their craft, children have multi-sensory experiences to cultivate their creativity, participants push boundaries and develop new skills, and visitors discover local heritage in our restored flint barn and 12th-century ruins on its doorstep.
+Our mission is to ensure that rural artists find confidence working outside of the urban elite, art buyers discover new talent at every level of their careers, tutors find an inspiring setting to teach their craft, children have multi-sensory experiences to cultivate their creativity, participants push boundaries and develop new skills, and visitors discover local heritage in our restored flint barn and surrounding 12th-century ruins.

 WITH SPECIAL THANKS